retro-dev-rblx/Docs/objects/instances/bodyposition.md

 #### Description

-The BodyPosition Instance applies a force onto the basepart it is parented to in such a way that it will maintain a constant position in the workspace.
+The BodyPosition object applies a force on a BasePart such that it will maintain a constant position in the world.
+  The Position property, not to be confused with BasePart.Position, controls the target world position.
+  This is the translational counterpart to a BodyGyro.
+  If you need further control on a force applied to an object, consider using a BodyForce or BodyThrust instead.

 #### Available to